 Good Hotel Guide Review

 The welcome couldn’t be warmer for guests of Phillip Gill and Anton van der Horst at their 1960s house in a beautifully tended hillside garden, on the edge of the North York Moors national park.
 Readers mention the hosts’ ‘great kindness’, with the ‘whole place centred on guests’ comfort’, making it a ‘real pleasure’ to stay.
 They return year after year.
-On cold days a fire blazes in the sitting room, where tea and home-baked scones are served every afternoon.
+On cold days a fire blazes in the sitting room, where tea and home-baked cakes and biscuits are served every afternoon.
 Interiors have a tasteful mix of contemporary and traditional furniture, books and artwork.
 Large windows afford lovely views to the Howardian hills.
 The bedrooms have Penhaligon toiletries and little treats such as a bowl of chocolates.
-With notice, Anton cooks an ‘imaginative and delicious’ dinner of local, seasonal produce, served at 7.30 pm at tables laid with crisp white linen.
+With notice, Phillip cooks an ‘imaginative and delicious’ dinner of local, seasonal produce, served at 7.30 pm at tables laid with crisp white linen.
 Perhaps asparagus, duck breasts in Marsala, a pear and blueberry tart, with ‘an excellent choice of house wines’.
 A cooked breakfast with freshly squeezed orange juice sets you up for a visit to Rievaulx Abbey or Castle Howard.
 Then again you might just want to gaze at the vista.
 (MH, and others)

 all year except Christmas/New Year, closed ‘occasionally at other times’.